It turns out that sourdough focaccia is my new favourite go-to bread to make!

 1. Mix together ingredients for the sourdough.
 Leave 12 to 24 hours at room temperature

 3. Remove 1tsp of fermented sourdough.
-Mix it with a good pinch of salt and 1tbsp of flour plus enough water to make a dough.
+Mix it with and 2tbsp of flour plus enough water to make a dough.
 Put it in the fridge in a loosely covered jam jar for next time.
 This will be your ‘starter’ for your next batch.
 It will keep for up to a week.

 4. Grease two deep 500g bread tins.